QuqqU/Squirt/README.md

 Implementation Written in Rust.
 So, to compile REPL console, you have to use `rustc`.

-## Contributing to Squrit
+## Contributing to Squirt

-Squrit Programming Language is developed for educational purpose.
+Squirt Programming Language is developed for educational purpose.

 Contributions to Squirt are welcomed and encouraged to who learn Compiler!
 To give clarity of what code is expected, We'll adopt code convention document in near future.